patmood/pocketbase-typegen/README.md

 await pb.collection('posts').getOne("RECORD_ID") // -> results in PostResponse
 ```

-In [PocketBase SDK](https://github.com/pocketbase/js-sdk) v0.8+ you can use generic types when fetching records, eg:
+Alternatively, you can use generic types for each request, eg:

 ```typescript
 import { Collections, TasksResponse } from "./pocketbase-types"